-This course is not scheduled currently – please check back for later sessions
+This course is not scheduled at this time.
+Please check back for future sessions

 (8:30–11 am PT each day).

 Reducing the number and severity of crashes on local and rural roadways is a number one priority for most agencies.
 The FHWA Office of Safety developed “Road Safety 365” to provide local and rural agencies with practical and effective ways to incorporate safety solutions into daily activities and the project development process.

 The course explores how construction, maintenance, and other activities can impact roadway safety and provides practical guidance for improving road safety that is specifically geared to local road projects and day-to-day activities.

 After attending training, you will be able to: